rodmonic/DragonWoodAI/README.md

 I, like most parents, enjoy playing board games with my kids and one they particularly enjoy is Dragonwood.
 I have played quite a few games with my kids and started to wonder what the best strategy was and how I can increase my probability of winning.
 It seems that my kids seem to have an innate understanding of the probabilities involved and have started to beat me more and more.

-I searched online for any strategies or explanation of the probabilites involved but could find nothing so decided I would approach the problem like I would any problem I usually encounter at work.
+I searched online for any strategies or explanation of the probabilities involved but could find nothing so decided I would approach the problem like I would any problem I usually encounter at work.
 I had been aware of the AI technique of Reinforcement Learning for a while but had never had a suitable problem to apply it to.

 So as an excuse to get better at Dragonwood, learn an new AI technique and to write some python I decided to see if I could teach an AI to play the game better than me and try and understand what strategies it uses.